jakublamprecht/ImuKalibrConfigs/README.md

 ## Overview

-In this repo we included configuration files for Econtara camera, Checkerboard calibration reference and following IMUs:
+In this repo we included configuration files for Econtara camera, checkerboard calibration reference target and the following IMUs:

 * XSens
 * Microstrain 3DM-GX4-25
 * ADIS
-* Some low cost
+* Some low cost IMU
+* Phone IMU

 ## Data used in YAML files